sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 1. Open the Program.cs file in the editor.

-1. Open the Chat menu and notice the following:
+1. Open the Copilot Chat menu and notice the following:

     - The Editor Inline Chat menu option is now enabled.
     - The **Ctrl+I** keyboard shortcut can be used to open an Inline Chat session.